dng-nguyn/dinhcap-dev/content/posts/xiaomi-airpurifier-exporter/index.md

 ## Importing the dashboard

-The dashboard is provided as a JSON file inside the repository [or here](https://raw.githubusercontent.com/dng-nguyn/miio-airp-exporter/refs/heads/main/Xiaomi%20Air%20Purifier%204%20Lite%20Exporter-1750497227929.json) for easy importing.
+The dashboard is provided as a JSON file inside the repository [or on Grafana Labs](https://grafana.com/grafana/dashboards/23587-xiaomi-air-purifier-4-lite-exporter/) for easy importing.
 As previously mentioned, you may need to adjust settings appopriately for different devices.

 And that's it!
 You now have a functional dashboard with Air Quality Monitoring, Temperature, Humidity and Filter Life all in one spot!